Why Hunger Can Feel Terrifying And What To Do About It

 A Gentle Reframe

-Hunger is not the enemy.
-It’s the invitation back to your body.
+We understand being terrified of hunger.
+But hunger is not the enemy.
+It’s the invitation back to yourself.

 Woman eating alone in peaceful setting